John2018330/bf768_coral_db/README.md

 Help page: (priority = 2)
 *  [x] Need to add more context for all tabs (length/width/height)
 *  [ ] Search button?
-*  [ ] Links from your HTML forms explaining what the page does
+*  [x] Links from your HTML forms explaining what the page does
-*  [ ] Add the format of input (Note: exact format not needed.
+*  [x] Add the format of input (Note: exact format not needed.
 Add links to help page and maybe images of the slider being used)

-Done:
-- [x] Separate Introduction HTML page
-- [ ] Data Download (maybe ajax?)

-UI to implement for phenotypic data
-'WHERE' might be implemented by having a number of checkbox options for what to filter by, same with group by
-- [x] Slider for important numeric column like eco volume (query = WHERE X > Y)
-- [ ] Group by Location
-- [x] Checkboxes for year
-- [x] Filter by alive or dead
-- [ ] Auxillary If group by, offer additional filters (having x > y)
-- [ ] Auxillary Provide option for performing aggregate functions

-UI to implement for VCF
-- [x] Slider for allele frequency
-- [x] Slider for quality filtering maybe (Not Needed)
-- [x] Textbox for scaffold and maybe position (it's possible multiple SNP's exist per scaffold)
-- [ ] Ajax for textbox?
-(Suggestions based on ID/Scaffold entered?)

 List of CGI forms (queries)
 - [x] Filter the VCF by quality (Not needed)